Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Summary

+We comprehensively and systematically studied the mechanisms of memory formation and memory loss in an archetypal relatively \emph{large} recurrent artificial neural network (ANN) -- the continuous-time Hopfield neural network (NN) with Hebbian learning.
+For this NN, we verified the previously formulated idea that memories in learning NNs can be formed thanks to bifurcations.
+We also hypothesised and proved that the abrupt loss of previously acquired memories either in the course of its training on a single task, or when the NN switches to training on the next task after being trained on the previous task -- known in machine learning (ML) as catastrophic forgetting -- is also caused by bifurcations.

+To verify all of the above hypotheses, we needed to rigorously formulate the problem of detecting bifurcations in a \emph{learning} NN in terms of a continuously changing parameter representing the stage of learning.
+A bifurcation occurs when the weight trajectory of the learning NN (non-autonomous dynamical system (DS)) crosses a bifurcation manifold of the non-learning NN (autonomous DS).

-\paragraph{\textit{\textbf{Summary of results.}}} We comprehensively studied bifurcation mechanisms of memory formation and catastrophic forgetting in an archetypal relatively \emph{large} recurrent ANN -- the continuous-time Hopfield NN with Hebbian learning.
-We proposed a rigorous approach to perform this analysis in a NN of any size.
-Our analysis demonstrates that, when the NN starts learning with no attractors potentially associable with memories, the \emph{same} bifurcation mechanism underlies two opposite effects: memory formation and destruction.
+During single-task training, the weight trajectory can cross the same bifurcation manifolds in both directions.
+Crossing in one direction produces new attractors, whereas crossing in the other direction destroys the previously formed attractors.
+Our analysis demonstrates that, when the NN starts learning with no attractors potentially associable with memories, the \emph{same} bifurcation mechanism underlies two opposite effects: memory formation and memory loss.

-We discovered how \emph{spurious} memories are formed in the NN with identical neurons and symmetric connections.
-Namely, when bifurcations occur in the course of learning, attractors are born in symmetric pairs, quads, octets, etc. Normally, only one of the simultaneously born attractors is associated with the new stimulus, whereas the rest become spurious memories at least for some part of the training phase.
+In the context of catastrophic forgetting, at the end of training on the previous task, the weights settle into small fluctuations around some point in the weight space.
+When training on the next task starts, application of the new stimuli pushes the weight trajectory away from that point and towards the bifurcation manifolds.
+Crossings of some bifurcation manifolds induce the birth of new attractors, which could be associated with new memories.
+Crossings of other bifurcation manifolds destroy the attractors formed while training on the previous task.

+We revealed the possible mechanism behind the birth of spurious memories.
+Namely, with identical neurons and symmetric weights, applications of \emph{individual} training vectors induce the simultaneous birth of \emph{several} attractors (pairs, quadruples, etc.), thus highlighting the fact that association of a single training vector with a single attractor is not straightforward.
+Unfortunately, a desirable scenario when application of one training vector could give rise to strictly one attractor, which could be immediately and forever associated with this vector alone, is not, and cannot be, realised, and we can now see why.